 How to plant tulips in the ground

 Tulips will thrive in borders and flowerbeds in both large and small spaces.
-They prefer a spot that gets sun or partial shade.
 It is best to plant in groups for impact, rather than dotting them around individually.
 Aim for at least six or seven, and more if you have the space to create a drift of colour.
 A bulb planter tool is useful if you are putting tulips into a grassy area.
 It works like an apple corer, removing a neat plug from the ground.
 Plant each bulb two to three times its own depth, 8cm apart, with the pointed side facing upwards.
 Cover with gritty soil.

 What do you do with tulips after they're done blooming?

 When the tulips have finished flowering, leave the foliage to turn brown and die back for about six weeks.
 It may look messy, but this is when the bulb stores food and it makes it more likely that the tulips will come back with more flowers the following year.
 At this stage, some gardeners lift their bulbs and store them in a cool, dry place indoors for next season.
 Others, including expert grower Sarah Raven, leave them in the ground.
 Whichever method you prefer, the chances are that you will need to top up your tulip bulbs each year to ensure a fulsome display.